 Publication Ethics for Authors

-Reporting Standards & Data Access
+Reporting Standards and Data Access

-Originality, Acknowledgment of Source, & Confidentiality
+Originality, Acknowledgement of Source and Confidentiality

-Authorship of the Paper
+Authorship of the paper

 Hazards and Human/Animal Subjects